arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 ![Cyberon finishing model configuration](assets/newProjectFinish.png)

 Once everything is checked, click **Confirm** and you will get the model header file (`model.h`).
 This header is part of your new project and you need to copy it onto your sketch folder to use it.
+Remember that once a model is confirmed, it cannot be further modified.

 You will now get some files in your e-mail inbox.
 Download them to your computer.